jcpayne/aerial-survey-blog/_pages/about.md

 permalink: /about/
 ---

-I'm jus zis guy, you know?
+I'm jus' zis guy, you know?

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].
 [^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.